evarga/ai-imager/README.md

 ## Some Best Practices that should be Applied
 All user inputs must be sanitized, in this case the image URL.
 It is advisable to apply the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) standard to mitigate many previously mentioned issues.
 Also, consult [SameSite cookies](https://web.dev/articles/samesite-cookies-explained) to prevent CSRF attacks.

+# Conclusion
+With the help of AI it is possible to craft interesting mashups that were unimaginable not so long time ago.
+This project showcases the abilities of OpenAI to understand, describe and synthetize images and potentially do language translations on-the-fly.
+This project also illustrates many technical details that are common in architecting distributed systems, as well as, best industry pactices, like CI/CD pipelines to automate SDLC related tasks.